 • Recommended service attempt schedule

-• Common reasons motions are denied
+• Common reasons motions are denied.

-• Sample process server documentation requirements
+• Sample process server record requirements

 • Attorney best practices for substitute service